tensorflow/community/rfcs/20190726-custom-ops.md

 for example.

 The string used for a package’s component name is any valid op name, but should be unique to the package.
 This allows different packages to experiment with ops without needing a central coordinator to assign unique operation names.
+Failing to use unique names will mean two packages are potentially incompatible.

 If a third-party-developed operation is to be integrated in TensorFlow core, it should be renamed to have no prefix, creating a new op name, and removing any